PROJECT FINANCE FINANCIAL MODELLING FOR POWER PROJECTS

 Expert Course Faculty

-He is an experienced financial modeller with broad experience in the related analysis of commercial contracts and structures for major projects.
+Our trainer is an experienced financial modeller with broad experience in the related analysis of commercial contracts and structures for major projects.
 Following an initial career in aerospace market forecasting for Asia he became a business analyst at Rolls-Royce Power Ventures (RRPV) responsible for producing financial models and investment analysis for project finance and equity funded power projects.

-He has developed and reviewed financial models for:
+The trainer has developed and reviewed financial models for:

 - Gas fired power stations throughout the world